 Combining state-of-the-art animatronics, special effects & puppetry to create an incredible life-like experience.
 If you’re feeling brave, get up close & personal with the dinosaurs for meet, greet & photo opportunities, with Europe’s LARGEST walking dinosaur.
 But don’t worry… their expert Dino Rangers are on hand to keep you safe from those sharp claws & terrible teeth!

-With funfair rides, bouncy castles, falconry displays, spring animals and more, Wonderful Whitsun at Hatton Adventure World sounds a great day out this half term.
+With funfair rides, bouncy castles, falconry displays, spring animals and more, Hatton Adventure World always makes a great day out.